electrafrost/credu/README.md

 ## Problems addressed

+- **Unverifiable expertise:** The public has no way to verify that an accountant has the current, specific skills they need before they pay for advice.
+Qualifications confirm entry to the profession, not what someone is good at right now.
+- **Unclaimed competitive advantage:** Accountants who invest in advanced, specialised training are not discoverable above those with the same letters after their name and better marketing.
+The effort to upskill does not translate into being found.
 - **Expenses and hassles:** CPE/CPD programs can be costly.
 Maintaining detailed records with certificates from different sources is tedious, with no automations.
-- **Specialization gap:** Content is often basic or generalist, lacking specialisation for diverse professional levels, niches or growth needs.
+- **Specialisation gap:** Content is often basic or generalist, lacking specialisation for diverse professional levels, niches or growth needs.
 - **Not being audited enough:** Verifying members' CPE/CPD hours is time-consuming and costly for professional bodies.
 Not feasible at scale or in real-time.
 - **Accountability incentive gap:** Consumers and regulators have no visibility into accountants' current educational achievements - a key to building trust and attracting clientele.
 - **AI outpacing credentialing:** AI is reshaping professional competence faster than credentialing bodies can respond.

 ## Solution

 Simplified open credentialing with incentives.
-CREDU simplifies CPE/CPD record keeping for accountants, at no cost to them, with verifiable and descriptive records on a transparent and easily auditable platform - which also unlocks new revenue streams.
+CREDU simplifies CPE/CPD record keeping for accountants, at no cost to them, with verifiable and descriptive records on a transparent and instantly auditable platform - which also unlocks new revenue streams.

-- **Simplified credential management:** Automatically issues CPD/CPE certificates to your public CREDU profile, updating logs of hours and competencies, aggregating all credentials for real-time compliance tracking.
+- **Simplified credential management:** Automatically issues CPD/CPE certificates to your public CREDU profile, updating logs of hours and competencies, aggregating all verified credentials for real-time CPD compliance tracking.
-- **Accessible and free:** A globally accessible platform, free for professional accountants to simplify their CPE/CPD tracking and publicly promote their expertise.
+- **Accessible and free:** A globally accessible platform, free for professional accountants to simplify their CPE/CPD tracking and publicly promote their current expertise.
-- **Audit efficiency:** Eliminates auditing time and costs for accounting bodies by automating CPE/CPD compliance monitoring and verification across the membership base.
+- **CPD audit efficiency:** Eliminates auditing time and costs for accounting bodies by automating CPE/CPD compliance monitoring and verification across the membership base.
-- **Transparent, monetised expertise:** Accountants and trainers co-create specialised CPD content, monetising expertise in a marketplace, while offering visibility to consumers seeking specialised knowledge.
+- **Transparent, monetised expertise:** Accountants and trainers co-create specialised CPD content, monetising expertise in a marketplace, while offering visibility to consumers seeking specialised knowledge and capability.
 - **Agentic procurement:** AI agents verify credentials cryptographically, search autonomously for trusted expertise, and pay for it in crypto.

 ## Who it serves